ContentFleet/sentiment/README.md

 });
 console.dir(result);    // Score: 3, Comparative: 0.75
 ```
-Function will throw an error, if an unsupported language is specified.
+Function will throw an error, if an unsupported language is specified (supported languages: EN, DE).
-Supported languages: EN, DE

 ---

 ### Benchmarks